The UNAVI Vision

 The Wired, expressed through UNAVI, should be:

-• Interoperable — Objects, identities, and spaces move freely across peers.
+- Interoperable—Objects and identities move freely across environments.

 Identity